-Childbirth is beautiful, but can also be a difficult process for the mother or the baby.
+Childbirth is beautiful, but it can also be a difficult process for the mother and baby.
 There are numerous types of birth injuries that can cause serious harm to a baby, including shoulder dystocia and Erb’s palsy.

 Generally, Erb’s palsy happens during a difficult labor.
-It can occur in various ways:
+It can occur in various ways, like when:

-- When the baby passes the birth canal with the head turned to one direction and the arm being pulled in an opposing direction
+- The baby passes through the birth canal with the head turned in one direction and the arm being pulled in an opposing direction.

-- When the baby is delivered with his or her face first
+- The baby is delivered with his or her face first.

-- When the baby is delivered through the birth canal in breech position and the baby’s arms are being pulled backward over the head.
+- The baby is delivered through the birth canal in a breech position, and the baby’s arms are pulled back over the head.